hbishnoi/Django-CRUD-application/README.md

 After installation, open the command prompt and check that if the Python version matches the version you installed by executing:
 > py –version

-After this, we need pip because it is a Python package manager, and it helps to install and uninstall python packages like Django.
+After this, we need pip because it is a Python package manager which comes with Python installer, It helps to install and uninstall python packages like Django.

 Install Django into your machine with a simple line of code into your command prompt:
 > py -m pip install Django